 In addition to the above filing requirements for TPS applications, any person with a possible reason for inadmissibility must complete and submit Form I-601, Application for Waiver of Grounds of Inadmissibility.
 A complete list of requirements and submission materials for TPS applications can be found on the USCIS website.
 If you have questions about your TPS application, an immigration attorney can guide you through this intricate process.

 Remember, any person approved for TPS has not been granted lawful permanent resident (LPR) status.
 Therefore, any TPS-designated foreign national will not receive a green card.
 If you wish to apply for a green card, you absolutely can.
-But, you will have to meet all the eligibility requirements and apply via the appropriate process.
+But, you will have to meet all eligibility requirements and apply via the appropriate process.

-Temporary Protected Status And The Trump Administration
+Temporary Protected Status and the Trump Administration

 The temporary protected status (TPS) program provides numerous benefits to both immigrants and the United States.
 Despite this, President Donald Trump has recently challenged the program, facilitating the termination of TPS rights for six countries.
-The Secretary of Homeland Security, now Kirstjen Nielsen, canceled the TPS designation of all foreign nationals from El Salvador, Haiti, Nicaragua, Nepal, Honduras, and Sudan.
+The Secretary of Homeland Security, now Kirstjen Nielsen, cancelled the TPS designation of all foreign nationals from El Salvador, Haiti, Nicaragua, Nepal, Honduras, and Sudan.
 These decisions directly contrast the counsel of many at the State Department.
 This includes officials from US embassies and those with expert knowledge of the countries facing TPS cancellation.

 The outright termination of TPS status for immigrants who have lived in the United States for an extended period of time is troublesome.
 For example, some TPS immigrants have resided in the country for nearly two decades.
 During that time, they’ve grown their families and careers on US soil.
 If successful, Trump’s cancellation of TPS rights would place hundreds of thousands of immigrants in danger of deportation.
 In many cases, removal would tear families apart – countless thousands of TPS-designated immigrants have children born within the United States.

-Injunction Ordered In October 2018
+Injunction Ordered in October 2018

 On October 3, 2018, US District Judge Edward M. Chen of the Northern District of California issued an injunction to temporarily prevent the Trump Administration or the Department of Homeland Security (DHS) from enforcing its termination of TPS benefits pending litigation.
 Judge Chen stated that the administration may have violated the Equal Protection Clause by “basing its decision ‘on animus against non-white, non-European immigrants.’”
 This provides momentary relief for the hundreds of thousands who face dire consequences should their TPS rights disappear.

 A New York Times article highlights the challenges faced by TPS designees and their fears regarding potential deportation from the United States.
 One TPS immigrant stated, “I feel like an American person.”
-Continuing, another stated, “If Trump suspends TPS and they send me back to Sudan, that’s like sending me to…death.”
+Continuing, another stated “If Trump suspends TPS and they send me back to Sudan, that’s like sending me to…death.”
 Yet Judge Chen’s injunction does not apply to those immigrants from Nepal and Honduras.
 The Trump administration also terminated these immigrants’ TPS rights earlier this year.

-Talk To An Expert Immigration Attorney Today
+Talk to an Expert Immigration Attorney Today

 The Trump administration will certainly continue to challenge the protections and rights of immigrants across the United States.
 If a designation of TPS safeguards you and your family, you have rights.
 But your right to live, learn, and work in the United States may be in jeopardy.
 An experienced immigration lawyer from a trustworthy law firm can help.
-They will provide expert counsel and appropriate representation, ensuring the protection of your family’s rights.
-Whether you simply wish to continue your TPS designation, desire lawful permanent resident (LPR) status via a green card or have other TPS questions, the guidance of a skilled immigration attorney is priceless.
+They will provide expert counsel and appropriate representation, ensuring protection of your family’s rights.
+Whether you simply wish to continue your TPS designation, desire lawful permanent resident (LPR) status via a green card, or have other TPS questions, the guidance of a skilled immigration attorney is priceless.
 The lawyers at Davis & Associates continue to monitor the legal proceedings regarding temporary protected status and updates will be provided when available.